koenrane/KR-new-site/content/design.md

 ### Fonts

 EB Garamond Regular 8pt takes 260KB as an `otf` file but compresses to 80KB under [the newer `woff2` format.](https://www.w3.org/TR/WOFF2/) In all, the font footprint shrinks from 1.5MB to about 609KB for most pages.
-I toyed around with [font subsetting](https://fonts.google.com/knowledge/glossary/subsetting) but it seemed too hard to predict which characters my site _never_ uses.
+I toyed around with manual [font subsetting](https://fonts.google.com/knowledge/glossary/subsetting) but it seemed too hard to predict which characters my site _never_ uses.
 While I could subset each page with only the required glyphs, that would add overhead and complicate client-side caching, likely resulting in a net slowdown.

 I use [`subfont`](https://github.com/Munter/subfont) to subset each font across my entire website, taking the font footprint from 609KB to 113KB - a reduction of over 5x!
 Eventually, the ultimate solution will be [progressive font enrichment](https://www.w3.org/TR/PFE-evaluation/), which will load just those glyphs needed for a webpage, and then cache those glyphs so that they aren't reloaded during future calls.
 Sadly, progressive font enrichment is not yet available.